 Out on the plains to the east of Shoshone country, only a brief peace resulted after the Fort Laramie Treaty of 1851.
-In 1853, Fitzpatrick warned that despite their annuities the Arapahos, Cheyennes and many Lakota were in a starving state half the year.
+In 1853, Fitzpatrick warned that despite their annuities the Arapaho, Cheyenne and many Lakota were in a starving state half the year.
 Emigrant traffic on the road drove off the buffalo, and tribes had to compete with each other for meat.

 War between the U.S. Army and Lakotas near Fort Laramie began in 1854 after a dispute over a stray Mormon cow ended with the death of Conquering Bear and 26 soldiers.
 The Army retaliated the following year, attacking a village of Brule Lakotas on Blue Water Creek in western Nebraska Territory, killing 86 people, most of them women and children.